Myocardial Abscess

 Microbiology

-Usually, a single type of organism acts as the causal agent.
-However, not uncommonly, these abscesses have a polymicrobial etiology.
+Usually, a single organism acts as the causal agent.
+However, not uncommonly, these abscesses may have a polymicrobial etiology.
 Sanson and associates (1963) reported that more than 40% of cases involve more than one microbial agent, usually staphylococci or E coli.[4]
 Whether this reflected a polymicrobial etiology or a single-organism etiology with subsequent polymicrobial overgrowth is unclear.
-The increase in antibiotic use in general creates a setting in which polymicrobial involvement may become even more common, especially in patients with diabetes mellitus.
+In general, the increase in antibiotic use creates a setting in which polymicrobial involvement may become even more common, especially in patients with diabetes mellitus.

 Microorganisms